OpenDSA/OpenDSA/RST/en/PointersJava/LocalMem.rst

 only when necessary.
 The terminology is that a variable is allocated when it is given an area of memory to store its value.
-While the variable is :term:`allocated`, it can operate as a variable in the usual way to hold a value.
+While the variable is allocated, it can operate as a variable in the usual way to hold a value.
-A variable is :term:`deallocated` when the system reclaims the memory from the variable, so it no longer has an area to store its value.
+A variable is deallocated when the system reclaims the memory from the variable, so it no longer has an area to store its value.
-For a variable, the period of time from its allocation until its deallocation is called its :term:`lifetime`.
+For a variable, the period of time from its allocation until its :term:`deallocation' is called its :term:`lifetime`.

 The most common memory related error is using a deallocated variable.
 For local variables, modern languages automatically protect against